MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/docs/introduction.rst

 for generation of starting structures for amber MD using the generated representative models.

 The key features of this package are:

 - Generating Data driven representative models of biobased complex fluids
 - Preparing molecular dynamic simulations (i.e. parameterization, system building)

-To get started, please check out the installation instructions below.
+To get started, please follow the installation instructions.

 Authors
 -------